Need fresh thinking?

 Wouldn’t it be great to know how a person’s health might affect their response to healthcare marketing and advertising?
 Would a healthy person prefer different marketing messages than someone who is sick?

 To determine this, we asked respondents how often they accessed specific healthcare services in the past year.
 We inquired about the number of times they performed each of the following in the previous 12 months:

-For purposes of this study, we identified light usage as 5 or fewer visits over the past year; medium, 6–9 visits; and heavy, 10+ visits.
-The data provides useful insights for segmenting consumers based upon how often they interface with healthcare services.
+For purposes of this study, we identified light usage as 5 or fewer medical visits during the past year; medium, 6–9 visits; and heavy, 10+ visits.
+The data provides useful insights for segmenting consumers based upon how often they interface with businesses offering healthcare services.

 All three groups (light, medium and heavy healthcare users) had a different top preference for their favored health statement.
 Light users chose “We will help save you money.”
 Medium users selected “We will handle all insurance matters for you.”
 The heaviest users preferred “We will treat the problem, not just the symptoms.”
 Although each group chose a different favorite, all three statements were ranked highly by the three groups, and the variances are within the margin of error of +/- 4.4%.

 Despite the closeness of the numbers, a more detailed look at the data reveals noteworthy trends that can assist health insurance companies with marketing to consumers who access healthcare sparingly and, conversely, might help hospitals and physicians recruit patients who have shown a high propensity of interfacing with healthcare practitioners.

 This gets at an important question for healthcare companies: Do you want customers who have shown a history of frequent access to healthcare services, or do you desire healthier customers who do so sparingly?